ZurekMartin/AP2ZC/README.md

 # AP2ZC

 ## Vector size calculator
-Simple calculator for calculating size of vector
+Simple calculator of vector size

 ### Functionality
 - supports adding new nodes with updating of all pointers